Diagnostic Audiologic Evaluation

 What Tests Will Be Done?

 The specific tests done during the evaluation will depend on the patient's age and what is already known about their hearing status.
 These various tests will determine the degree of hearing loss, the type of hearing loss, and the conditions of the ear canal and middle ear.
-The audiologist will also determine if the hearing loss is conductive (middle or outer ear problem) or sensorineural (inner ear problem or central processing difficulty of the brain).
+Dr. White will also determine if the hearing loss is conductive (middle or outer ear problem) or sensorineural (inner ear problem or central processing difficulty of the brain).

 A diagnostic audiologic evaluation includes pure-tone testing, bone-conduction testing, and speech testing.